aks5bx/SimCSE/README.md

 ### Contributions
 - Jin Ishizuka: Wrote script to pull tweet data via the Twitter API and generate target sentiment labelings using the TextBlob library
-- Andre Chen: Created tweet preprocessing pipeline and built, tuned, and evaluated senti- ment classifier neural net model for BERT and SimCSE embeddings
+- Andre Chen: Created tweet preprocessing pipeline and built, tuned, and evaluated sentiment classifier neural net model for BERT and SimCSE embeddings.
+Collected and plotted experimental results using replicates for robustness of results.
 - Aditya Srikanth: Generated dataset using API script and tweet pipeline.
 Conducted BERT and SimCSE embeddings permutation, trained network on permuted inputs and collected results

 ### References